Richmond Lass: Richmond L'Ami

 Richmond L'Ami (with L'Ami being French for 'friend') a bay horse was born on 14 November 1975.
 The dam was Richmond Lass and the sire, Tarport Boy.
 Richmond L'Ami - a pacer - won a number of races including the Boort Cup on 30 January 1982.

 Death

 Richmond Lass died at Richmond Park, in a major bush-fire, at Bung Bong, on 14 January 1985.
 There a memorial plaque erected at Richmond House.

 Hall of Fame

 In August 2017, Richmond Lass was inducted into the Victorian Harness Racing's, Hall of Fame as "one of Australia’s finest pacing mares".

 Memorial race

-The Harness Breeders VIC Richmond Lass race, has been "named in honour of one of the best mares produced in the southern hemisphere" with $30,000 prize money, and is held annually at the Tabcorp Park-Melton race track.
+The Harness Breeders VIC Richmond Lass race, has been "named in honour of one of the best mares produced in the southern hemisphere" with $30,000 prize money, and is held annually at Melton Entertainment Park.

 Further information on Richmond Lass is available from Australian Harness Racing.